anibalguijarro/Software-Engineer-Projects/README.md

-# Lambda Expressions in Java
+# Software Engineer Projects

+This repository contains a collection of practice and learning projects related to software engineering, with a focus on Java, algorithms, and functional programming.

+## 📁 Projects

-This project demonstrates the use of lambda expressions in Java to simplify functional programming, especially when working with functional interfaces.
+- **Lambda Expressions** – A basic Java project demonstrating the use of lambda expressions and functional interfaces.

+## 💡 Purpose

+These projects were built to strengthen my programming skills and explore core software engineering concepts.

+## 🛠️ Technologies

+- Java
+- Git & GitHub

+---